robnewman/cannyio-users/README.md

 # cannyio-users

-Utility to query the Canny Users API endpoint
+Utility to query the Canny Users API endpoint and return all users without a Company affiliation.
+Then send a Slack notification with the list of users.

 ## Overview